syncfusion-content/asp.netwebforms-docs/aspnet/OlapChart/Getting-Started.md

    ~~~
    {:.prettyprint }

-   > Note: x.x.x.x in the above code example refers to the current version of the Essential Studio running in your system.
+   N> x.x.x.x in the above code example refers to the current version of the Essential Studio running in your system.

 4. Register the namespace in web.config file by adding the following codes.